thegetty/quire/packages/11ty/content/iiif-demo.md

 {% figure "example-with-choices" %}

 ### Image annotations
-Quire currently supports image annotations on top of a "base" image specified in the `figure.src`.
+Image annotations can also be added on top of a "base" image specified in the `figure.src`.

 _figures.yaml_
 ```